hnt4499/latex-gen/REPORTS.md

 - Results visualization for all trained models:

 	- The first model was trained on processed dataset and with the minimal hyperparameters to obtain a baseline.
 Below graphs are the training results and formulas sampled from trained model.
-As can be seen, the model can capture quite easily the training corpus, since there are only 95 tokens in  the
+As can be seen, the model can capture quite easily the training corpus, since there are only 95 tokens in the vocab.

 | Training results |
 |--|